 Notice how the seller, Bryce, writes a personal letter about the survival cup.
 He goes on to explain the different uses of the product and also shows lifestyle images of the same.

 All right!
-So now we’re going to look at the step-by-step process to set up the funnel.
+So now we’re going to look at the step-by-step process to set up this funnel.

-You can do it along with me, or take some time to go through the steps and execute them later.
+You can do it along with us or take some time to go through the steps and execute them later.

-You need FunnelKit (formerly WooFunnels) for this because WooCommerce doesn’t provide you with these functionalities.
+You will need FunnelKit Funnel Builder for this because WooCommerce doesn’t provide you with these functionalities.

 Add a new product, make the cost zero dollars, and mark the product as hidden.